 "Four years is a horrendously small price to pay in order to live a spiritually mature life...
 Four years is a horrendously small amount of time to reap lifelong benefits.

 It can be an eternally valuable amount of time to work on your relationship with God, your knowledge of His Word, and your relationship with the church.
 So please, consider spending four years of your life at this school.
 It will transform you, like it did me."

 – Josh Smolders, PRBI Alumnus

 Interestingly enough, I have learned that these three words are especially intertwined with each other.
-When we are vulnerable in relationships this is where we receive grace.
-For the past two years at PRBI, God has opened my eyes to these three components and how they are essential to living as a real disciple.
-When I have been open, honest, and vulnerable with where I'm really at and how I'm really doing in my relationship with God and with others I have experienced grace.
+When we are vulnerable in relationships, this is where we receive grace.
+Throughout my time at PRBI, God opened my eyes to these three components and how they are essential to living as a real disciple.
+When I have been open, honest, and vulnerable with where I'm really at and how I'm really doing in my relationship with God and with others, I have experienced grace.
 Learning how to walk in this way has been vital to my growth as a Christian.
 I can only continue to learn how to accept grace, vulnerability and relationships and then learn to give back in return.
-Living this way is something that I am excited about and this is something that I want to share with others as I leave here and go into the world.
+Living this way is something that I am excited about and this is something that I want to share with others as I go into the world."

 – Camille Demers, PRBI Alumnus